onomondo/nrf-softsim/README.md

 - [x] Removing directories is a bit abstract.
 Probably just remove all files with matching file name as suggested in code
 - [x] Dump flash from a "provisioned" device and use the NVS chunk as the template profile.
 - [ ] Protected storage is painfully slow when provisioning?
 No problem when device is provisioned already.
 No biggie.

-## planned changes
-- Profile size can be decreased even further by tweaking the softsim core a bit.
-This unfortunately means that the current `template` has to be reworked as internal format changes.
-All softsim profile data is currently storred as hex and is internally parsed to uint8.
-By omitting this step we can introduce performance gains, reduction in code size and half the space required for the profile.

 ## config
 ```